NHSLeadership/nhsl-wp-blocks/readme.md

   - [x] Add core components
   - [x] Add flexibility to each component to scale it out
   - [x] Add Hero to Page edit screen
-  - [ ] `Reveal` element switcher to also use (Expander)[https://beta.nhs.uk/service-manual/styles-components-patterns/expander]
+  - [ ] `Reveal` element switcher to also use [Expander](https://beta.nhs.uk/service-manual/styles-components-patterns/expander)
   - [ ] Auto-include this repository with theme
   - [ ] Build navigation alternative to tabs (tabs being bad for UX as researched by GDS)
   - [ ] Check `information cards` settings, they dont always seem to load correctly on install.

-Copyright 2019 NHS Leadership Academy
+2019 NHS Leadership Academy